Documentation

 In order to make a particular user an “administrator” in the portal, see Portal Admin.

-NOTE: You absolutely MUST make sure the communication between the VPN server and the RADIUS server is done over a secure network, the security of RADIUS (with PAP) depends on md5 and in some cases hmac-md5, so please be careful :)
+NOTE: You MUST make sure the communication between the VPN server and the RADIUS server is done over a secure network, the security of RADIUS (with PAP) depends on an “interesting” algorithm to encrypt the user’s password AND allows for manipulation of RADIUS responses by an attacker “on the line”

 NOTE: RADIUS integration only supports “PAP”, not EAP, nor (T)TLS.